JeromeDane/front-end-code-challenge/README.md

 ## Integration Tests

 Integration tests are run using [webdriver.io](http://webdriver.io).
-To run them:
+To run them, first make sure the site is running on `localhost:9696` by running `npm start` as described above, then launch the tests in a separate terminal window with:

 ```
 npm test